10. Introducing Data Frames

 ## array([4, 0, 7, 5, 8, 3, 1, 6, 9, 2])

-And then to pick the first 80% of these indices to construct the data frame number one:
+And then to pick the first 80% of them to construct the data frame number one:

 ## BMXWT BMXHT BMXARML BMXLEG BMXARMC BMXHIP BMXWAIST